Colin Falkland Gray: Mediterranean

 At the end of 1942, Gray was posted to the Mediterranean theatre of operations.
-Reporting to No. 333 Group in January 1943 he was sent to Gibraltar take command of No. 81 Squadron.
+Reporting to No. 333 Group in January 1943 he was sent to Gibraltar to take command of No. 81 Squadron.
 Normally based in Algeria, the squadron's flying personnel were on the island to collect the first Spitfire Mk.
 IXs sent to the theatre.
 No. 81 Squadron flew across the Mediterranean back to Algeria towards the end of the month.
 Gray soon encountered the enemy; flying from Bone on 31 January 1, he led a group of Spitfires in an interception of a raid on Cap Negro.
 Three Bf 109s were shot down in this engagement.
 Although he made no official claim for this encounter, according to his memoir he did destroy one of three Bf 109s although gave the credit for it to his wingman.
 He claimed a Bf 109 as probably destroyed on 22 February and followed this up with another Bf 109 reported as damaged a few days later.
 With another pilot, he claimed a shared probable, a Bf 109, on 2 March.

 No. 81 Squadron moved to Souk-el-Khemis Airfield in mid-March and a week later Gray shot down a Macchi C.202 fighter.
 This was followed by a Bf 109 two days later.
 At the end of the month, he shot down another Bf 109, observing its pilot bail out after he scored hits at the wing root of the enemy aircraft.
 At the time, it was reported that his victim was the German flying ace Friedrich-Karl "Tutti" Müller but in fact it was another pilot with the same surname.
-Early the following month, soon after the squadron had taken off for a patrol, the engine of Gray's Spitfire began running rough.
-He turned back to the airfield which, since his departure, had been raided by a group of eight Focke Wulf Fw 190 fighter-bombers.
+Early the following month, soon after the squadron had taken off for a patrol, the engine of Gray's Spitfire began running roughly.
+He turned back to the airfield which, since his departure, had been raided by a group of eight Focke-Wulf Fw 190 fighter-bombers.
 Despite his engine issues, he pursued the Fw 190s but was unable to catch up.
 Giving up the chase, he returned to the airfield but then encountered and shot down a Bf 109.